YuShuanHsieh/trello-transform/README.md

 Small project for transform json file exported from trello to customized output.

-## Why to use
+## Why use it

+1. Sometime You just need few data from trello cards.
+Use Trello API to retrieve data is too heavy work to you.
-When you create lots of cards on trello board and want to group important information from them.
+2. When you create lots of cards on trello board and want to group parts of information from them.

-## How to use
+## How to use / test

-`go run main.go -p ./trello.json`

-- `-p`: the path of your json file
+- export json file from your card

-## How it work

-1. Export `json file` from trello board
-2. Use `json file` as input
-3. Define your ResultConfigs
-4. Run transform function
-5. Call the result function get get all or single result
+- run `go run main.go` to start the web server
+- run `go run cmd/cmd.go <your trello json file> | json_pp`

 ### Example